Automattic/wp-calypso/packages/composite-checkout/README.md

 - `loadingContent: ReactNode`.
 A component that will be displayed while checkout is loading.
 The default is [LoadingContent](#LoadingContent).
 - `onStepChanged?: ({ stepNumber: number | null; previousStepNumber: number; paymentMethodId: string }) => void`.
 A function to call when the active checkout step is changed.
 - `store?: CheckoutStepGroupStore`.
 A way to inject a data store for the step group created by [createCheckoutStepGroupStore](#createCheckoutStepGroupStore).
 If not provided, a store will be created automatically.

-### CheckoutSubmitButton

-The submit button for the form.
-This actually renders the submit button for the currently active payment method, but it provides the `onClick` handler to attach it to the payment processor function, a `disabled` prop when the form should be disabled, and a React Error boundary.
-Normally this is already rendered by [CheckoutFormSubmit](#CheckoutFormSubmit), but if you want to use it directly, you can.

-The props you can provide to this component are as follows.

-- `className?: string`.
-An optional className.
-- `disabled?: boolean`.
-The button will automatically be disabled if the [form status](#useFormStatus) is not `ready`, but you can disable it for other cases as well.
-- `onLoadError?: ( error: string ) => void`.
-A callback that will be called if the error boundary is triggered.
-- `validateForm?`: `() => Promise< boolean >`.
-A callback that will be called when the `onClick` event is triggered.
-If the callback is passed and its Promise resolves to a falsy value, the `onClick` handler will **not** be triggered. **No notification will be given to the user if this happens.**

 ### CheckoutSummaryArea